 School Selection Criteria

-Students who are looking at colleges that offer forensic science programs should keep the following considerations in mind:
+Students looking for the best forensic science colleges should keep the following considerations in mind:

 - It is important to find a school that is accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).